Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901164505709543434/unknown.png)
   \
-  Start the jump for the wallbounce here and dash early and buffer the dashes
+  Start the jump for the wallbounce at the 2 little cracks in the wall.
+Dash early and buffer the dashes
   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/901168976497901589/unknown.png)
   \